oblivia-simplex/Narrativity/1_markotic.md

 form because it keeps me on my language toes: unsure and insecure, tip-toeing across whatever lines a poem insists upon.

-I \"plot\" at sentences and subterfuge, dream of a poetry that withstands ragged-right fashions, yet continues to address narrative within disjunctive non-lineated prose.
+I "plot" at sentences and subterfuge, dream of a poetry that withstands ragged-right fashions, yet continues to address narrative within disjunctive non-lineated prose.
 I look to the prose poem as mutation-- by definition unstable, punctuated by eternally reproducing desires.

-I want to carry words to where theyre already going, but not necessarily to where I think they\'re carrying me.
+I want to carry words to where theyre already going, but not necessarily to where I think they're carrying me.
 I strive to enact an and/but *narrative erotic* that is neither fiction nor poetry, that invites readers to see beyond seeing and write beyond reading.
 I veer away from the end of that prose line, from the punct signifying the